Skip to content

 Database Initialization

-After installing and starting mysql, create an empty database oneclickvirt, using type utf8mb4, preferably accessible only locally via 127.0.0.1.
+After installing and starting mysql, create an empty database oneclickvirt with type utf8mb4.
+It's best to make it accessible only locally at 127.0.0.1.
 Save the corresponding username and password.
-(If you're using the all-in-one Docker deployment container, the database is included and you don't need to create an empty database yourself.
-By default, the corresponding database has already been started in the container and is available.)
+(If you are using the all-in-one Docker deployment container, it comes with a built-in database and you don't need to create an empty database yourself.
+The corresponding database is already started and available in the container by default)

 After opening the corresponding frontend page, it will automatically redirect to the initialization interface.

 Fill in the database information and related user information.
-Test the database connection, and if there are no issues, you can click to initialize the system.
+If the database connection test is successful, you can click Initialize System.

-After completing initialization, it will automatically redirect to the homepage, where you can explore and use it on your own.
+After completing initialization, it will automatically redirect to the homepage, and you can explore and use it yourself.

-If you used the default user information for initialization, the default account is:
+If the default user information is used for initialization, the default account is:

 admin